Words Starting with A-D

 An arrangement between a bank or credit card company and a customer which allows the customer to borrow up to a pre-specified amount as determined by the lender.

 A credit rating or credit score is an evaluation of the likelihood of a borrower to default on a loan.
 Your credit rating may include your payment history, a list of current and past credit accounts and their balances, employment and personal information, and a history of past credit problems.

 People who make all their payments on time are considered good credit risks.
 People who are frequently delinquent in making their payments are considered bad credit risks.
 Defaulting on a loan can hurt your credit rating.

 A defaulter is a person who fails to meet his or her loan responsibilities.
 A default will remain on your credit history for up to seven years.
 Defaulters can be denied access to future credit or investments, and the federal government can deduct payments from wages or seize income-tax refunds.
-Also see Office of Loans and Scholarships information on the consequences of defaulting.
+Also see Student Financial Aid Services for more information on the consequences of defaulting.

 To avoid default, maintain contact with your lender.
 (To identify your lender, use NSLDS or the Loan Locator.)
 It is possible for your lender to change during your college career or during repayment (your loans may be sold to a third-party servicing agency).
 Keep a detailed file of loan information, and notify your lenders as your situation changes.
 It is your responsibility to contact your lender if there is a change in your name, address, or enrollment status.
 See also deferment, forbearance, and loan forgiveness.

 Deferment is a period of time in which approved borrowers are not required to repay their loans (principal or interest).
 The following circumstances may enable you to pursue a deferment (note: You may lose these privileges if you consolidate):